-dot-art Schools is an interactive, online, inter-school, art competition, taking part on an annual basis and culminating in an exhibition in Liverpool city centre.
-Open to primary (year 6) and secondary (year 9) schools in the Liverpool City Region.
+dot-art Schools is an interactive, online, inter-school, art competition, taking part on an annual basis and culminating in an exhibition.
+Open to primary (year 5, NEW FOR THIS YEAR!) and secondary (year 9) schools in the Liverpool City Region, and NEW for 2016-17, in Cheshire West & Chester, Cheshire East and Warrington..
 It is designed to nurture talent, raise ambition, and take art out of the classroom and into the real world.
 With the current threats to creative subjects on the national curriculum, dot-art Schools offers a way of keeping young people engaged with the arts, allows them to see a creative career path, and encourages them to attend exhibitions and engage with culture, outside of school.

 During the Autumn and Spring terms, each school creates and selects 25 pieces of student work which they feel best represent the talents of their students.
 These art works are submitted to their dot-art Schools page by February Half Term, then put on display to the world via the dot-art Schools website (schools.dot-art.com).

 A panel of art experts will select the top 3 artworks from each school.
 Students from all the schools in the programme, as well as the general public, will then be able to vote for their favourite piece of art from the judge's shortlist.
 During the Summer term, an exhibition will be held at a city centre art gallery showcasing the artwork with the most votes from each participating school.